 A resident of the Berkley Oakland Hills in Northern California, Paul suffered a setback in these projects when his home burned in the Oakland fires of 1991.
 He rebuilt both his home and the airplane parts lost in the fire, finally completing a very nicely decked out FG.

 The possibility of speed and range offered by the Cardinal RG worked on him for some years.
 He finally took the plunge in October 1998 with the purchase of a Turbonormalized 1976 RG.
-After an appropriate transition period, the FG found a new home, and Paul has started over building the perfect aircraft out of this new airframe.
+After an appropriate transition period, the FG found a new home and Paul started over building the perfect aircraft out of this new airframe.

 Debbie Peterson is an accountant by training and has had a career in business management, having held positions in a venture capital firm, a law firm and as a corporate accounting and tax expert for businesses and accounting firms.|